-Hazardous/Toxic or Nuclear Wastes: Hazardous/Toxic or Nuclear Wastes that is harmful to human health and the environment shall not be disposed anywhere within the territory of the country.
+Hazardous/ Toxic or Nuclear Wastes: Hazardous/Toxic or Nuclear Wastes that is harmful to human health and the environment shall not be disposed anywhere within the territory of the country.
 Permission shall be obtained from the relevant government authority at least 3 months in advance for any trans-boundary movement of such wastes through the territory of the Maldives.

 The Penalty for Breaking the Law and Damaging the Environment: The penalty for minor offenses in breach of this law or any regulations made under this law shall be a fine ranging between MVR 5.00 (five Rufiyaa) and MVR 500.00 (five hundred Rufiyaa) depending on the actual gravity of the offence.
 The fine shall be levied by the Ministry of Environment, Energy and Water [now the Ministry of Environment and Energy] or by any other government authority designated by the ministry.
 Except for those offenses that are stated in (a) of this clause, all major offenses, under this law shall carry a fine of not more than Rf 100,000,000.00 (one hundred million Rufiyaa) depending on the seriousness of the offense.
+The fine shall be levied by the Ministry of Environment, Energy and Water [now the Ministry a fine of not more than Rf 100,000,000.00 (one hundred million Rufiyaa) depending on the seriousness of the offense.
+The fine shall be levied by the Ministry of Environment, Energy and Water [now the Ministry of the offense.
+The fine shall be levied by the Ministry of Environment, Energy and Water [now the Ministry of the offense.
 The fine shall be levied by the Ministry of Environment, Energy and Water [now the Ministry of Environment and Energy].

 Compensation: The Government of Maldives reserves the right to claim compensation for all the damages that are caused by the activities that are detrimental to the environment.
-This include all the activities that area mentioned in clause 7 of this law as well as those activities that take place outside the projects that are identified here as environmentally damaging.
+This include all the activities that area mentioned in clause 7 of this law as well as those activities that take place outside the projects that are identified here as environmentally damaging.1